Sport in Scotland: Association football

 The Scottish Football Association (SFA), the second-oldest national football association in the world, is the main governing body for Scottish association football, and a founding member of the International Football Association Board (IFAB) which governs the Laws of the Game.
-As a result of this key role in the development of the sport Scotland is one of only four countries to have a permanent representative on the IFAB; the other four representatives being appointed for set periods by FIFA.
-The SFA also has responsibility for the Scotland national football team.
+As a result of this key role in the development of the sport, Scotland is one of only four countries to have a permanent representative on the IFAB; the other four representatives are appointed for set periods by FIFA.
+The country has hosted several international football competitions, including the 1989 FIFA U-16 World Championship, the 1998 UEFA European Under-16 Championship and UEFA Euro 2020, and is scheduled to host the upcoming UEFA Euro 2028 and the 2035 FIFA Women's World Cup competitions.

-The national stadium is Hampden Park in Glasgow.
-Supporters of the national team are nicknamed the Tartan Army, or the "Sporran Legion".
-As of June 2021, Scotland's men's team are ranked as the 44th best national football team in the FIFA World Rankings.
-Their highest ranking was 14th, in 2007, and lowest was 86th, in 2004.
-The national team last attended the World Cup in France in 1998, but finished last in their group stage after defeats to runners-up Brazil and Morocco.
-They won a single point after a one-all draw with Norway.
+The SFA is also responsible for the Scotland national football team.
+The national stadium is Hampden Park in the Mount Florida area of Glasgow.
+Supporters of the national team are nicknamed the Tartan Army and are well-regarded for their friendliness, receiving particular acclaim at Euro 2024 in Germany.
+As of April 2025, Scotland's men's team are ranked as the 44th best national football team in the FIFA World Rankings.
+Their highest ranking was 14th in 2007, and lowest was 86th in 2004.
+The national team last attended the World Cup in France in 1998, but finished last in their group stage after defeats to eventual runners-up Brazil and Morocco.
+They won a single point after a 1-1 draw with Norway.
+After a barren spell of 23 years without attending a major tournament, Scotland qualified for successive European Championships in 2020 and 2024 under Steve Clarke.

 Elite club association football in Scotland is represented by the Scottish Professional Football League (SPFL).
+The Scottish Premiership was named by UEFA in 2024 as the best-supported league per capita in Europe, with 18.36 per 1,000 people attending games in the 2023/24 season.
+The most successful clubs in Scotland by far are Rangers and Celtic, collectively known as the Old Firm; since 1985, no other club has won the Scottish Premiership title aside from them.
+They are also by far the best-supported clubs in Scotland, poessessing two of the largest football stadiums in the country with 51,700 (Ibrox) and 60,411 (Celtic Park).
+With 120 trophies to their name, Celtic are currently the second most successful team in professional football, behind Al Ahly of Egypt.
+Other successful clubs in Scotland include Aberdeen (the last non-Old Firm winners of the top flight), Heart of Midlothian, Hibernian and Dundee United.